 The effects of mangrove restoration on marine biodiversity in Tanakeke Island, Indonesia

 Mangroves provide key services to the surrounding environment such as flood and tsunami protection, carbon sequestration, and fostering by acting as a refuge for many species of juvenile fish due to abundance of food and reduced predation.
 About 55% of total fish catch biomass in Indonesia is made up of species dependent on mangrove habitats.
 However, coastal communities in the country have experienced alarming rates of mangrove degradation due to anthropogenic activity.
 To address this issue, the Indonesian government has committed to restoring 600,000 hectares of mangroves in the country by 2024, the most ambitious mangrove rehabilitation program in the world.
 Since these efforts began, communities have seen the benefits of flood prevention and ecotourism.
 But little research has been done to assess the improvements in marine biodiversity and benefits to fish stocks that have resulted from this restoration project.
 I aim to understand how this restoration is affecting local marine biodiversity and the sustainability of commercially fished species on this island.
 I will conduct this work with Dr. Rohani Ambo Rappe from the Universitas Hasanuddin in Makassar (see Letter of Affiliation) and will disseminate my findings through peer-reviewed scientific articles and presentations to other scientists at Universitas Hasanuddin to inform their own research on mangroves in South Sulawesi.
 I will also be working with the non-profit group Blue Forests as they conduct mangrove conservation research in South Sulawesi and can introduce me to the community and help me communicate findings to local decision makers (see Letter of Affiliation).
 I have extensive background in fishery assessment and have lived in several coastal communities where I have learned how important the relationship between researchers and stakeholders truly is.
-After my Fulbright year, I plan on continuing research in smallscale fisheries and hope to gain a deeper understanding of how conservation has tangible effects on local fishers.
+After my Fulbright year, I plan on continuing research in small-scale fisheries and hope to gain a deeper understanding of how conservation has tangible effects on local fishers.

 Dr. Rohani Ambo Rappe is a seagrass ecologist who has worked extensively in South Sulawesi with both fisheries researchers and the local community in the region.
 She will provide expertise in the area, connect me with local fishers, and provide guidance in conducting science in tropical marine areas.
 I will work in Tompotana village on Tanakeke Island, South Sulawesi where mangrove forests were largely depleted due to shrimp aquaculture and charcoal production.
 To address this, mangrove restoration has been led by Blue Forests and the local community since 2010.
 Specifically, I will be doing stock assessments of squid, snappers, groupers, and milkfish, all of which are commercially fished species that have experienced declines recently due to overfishing but may also benefit from this mangrove conservation effort.
 I will work with Blue Forests to deploy Baited Remote Underwater Videos (BRUVs), a non-invasive and inexpensive camera contraption.
 This method has not been utilized in the area and does not require catching or killing fish to collect data.
 I will also develop stock assessments of species of local and commercial interest with Fishpath, a software used by researchers to evaluate different management scenarios.